olcf-tutorials/HIP_from_scratch/1_sharedmemory/README.md

 # Memory Coalescing

 (TODO: the developer.amd matrix transpose example isn't really a good example of memory coalescing as it looks like the number of write and read transactions is more or less the same between the naive and lds examples.)
+(TODO: now that we know rocprof is kinda stupid unless you run a kernel solely to initialize the GPU.
+Try running rocprof again.)

 Effective use of cache is something to keep in mind while doing GPU operations.
 When a memory access to data in the GPU memory occurs, a block of data is actually brought into